Vlasenkon/22IDEX-Firmware/README.md

 # VISION MINER

-# 3D Printer IDEX22 V4
+# 3D Printer IDEX22

 ## General Information

-This repository contains the firmware for the 3D printer IDEX22 V4 swith the following configuration:
+This repository contains the firmware for the 3D printer IDEX22 with the following configuration:

 - **Power supply voltage**: 110V
 - **Mainboard**: Duet 3 6HC 1.02a